bleds1/sba/content/socials.md

 I post video content on my [Youtube Channel](https://www.youtube.com/@bledleysworld)

-The only social network I'm on is [Bluesky](https://bsky.app/profile/bledley.bsky.social)
+My main social network use is on [Bluesky](https://bsky.app/profile/bledley.bsky.social)

+I also have a [Mastodon](https://mastodon.social/@bledley) but it's kinda quiet on there

 My dotfiles and configs can be found on [Github](https://github.com/bleds1)